jynnie/devlog/_posts/2019-07-18-modeling-magic.md

 this ended poorly. i ended up welding her arms into her thighs.

-the next morning, after a psychedelic dream where i modeled the way i should have, i deleted the file and started over. within half an hour, i had a pretty good head.
+the next morning, after a psychedelic dream where i modeled the way i should have, i deleted the file and started over. within half an hour, i had made pretty good _head_ way.

 ![image: what a good head][head]